The research activity of the Institute of Physics covers five main domains:

 - Physics for energy

-The MARVEL Junior Seminars aim at intensifying interactions between the MARVEL Junior scientists belonging to different research groups (i.e. PhD & Postdocs either directly funded by the NCCR, or as a matching contribution).
+The MARVEL Junior Seminars aim to intensify interactions between the MARVEL Junior scientists belonging to different research groups (i.e. PhD & Postdocs either directly funded by the NCCR, or as a matching contribution).
 The EPFL community interested in MARVEL research topics is very welcome to attend.

 Each seminar consists of two 25-minute presentations, followed by time for discussion.